mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - Jan Brett
 	- *Gingerbread Baby*
 	- *The Mitten*
+- Beatrix Potter
+	- *The Tale of Peter Rabbit*
 - Dr. Seuss:
 	- *Fox in Socks*
 	- *Oh Say Can You Say*